mojearchiwum/unwind-protect/README.md

 introduces its own operator and syntax for this purpose.

-The library's name is also inspired by the
+The library's name is inspired by the
 ```UNWIND-PROTECT``` operator
 [found](http://www.lispworks.com/documentation/lw50/CLHS/Body/s_unwind.htm#unwind-protect) in Common Lisp.